 2.2.2.2 Construction and screening of recombinant engineered bacteria

-Using B. subtilis WB800N as the expression host, the secretion expression vector pWB980-DB was transformed by electro-transformation.
+Using <i>Bacillus subtilis</i> WB800N as the expression host, the secretion expression vector pWB980-DB was transformed by electro-transformation.
 Inoculate them on LB solid medium coated with 10μg/mL kanamycin, and incubate them overnight at 37°C. Send transformants to biotechnology company for sequencing.

 2.2.2.3 Phytase expression and purification